Q: What is 5G?

 A: Like 4G LTE, 5G is also OFDM-based and will operate based on the same mobile networking principles.
 However, the new 5G NR (New Radio) air interface will further enhance OFDM to deliver a much higher degree of flexibility and scalability.
-For more details on 5G waveform and multiple access techniques, please refer to this this 5G waveform whitepaper.
+For more details on the 5G waveform and multiple access techniques, please refer to this 5G waveform whitepaper.

 5G will not only deliver faster, better mobile broadband services compared to 4G LTE, but it will also expand into new service areas, such as mission-critical communications and connecting the massive IoT.
 This is enabled by many new 5G NR air interface design techniques, such as a new self-contained TDD subframe design; for more detailed information on 5G and to understand the specific 5G NR design components, please refer to this 5G NR whitepaper.

 Q: When is 5G coming out?